farhan-339/Multimodel-Dental-Caries-Classification-Segmentation-Using-Hybrid-CNN/README.md

 High Accuracy: The classification model achieves 87% accuracy, while the segmentation model achieves 98% accuracy.

 User-Friendly Interface: Designed to be easily integrated into clinical settings, allowing non-technical users (e.g., dentists) to interact with the system.

+### Results
+ResNet-50 Classification: Achieved 87% accuracy on the test dataset.

+ResUNet Segmentation: Achieved 98% accuracy and 60% Intersection over Union (IoU) on the test dataset.